horzadome/SnapmakerU1-Extended-Firmware/docs/development.md

 - `bc`
 - `libssl-dev`

-Prefer to run builds in a dockerized environment.
+Prefer to run builds in a containerized environment.

 ## Quick Start